Spudos/Pure-Drive-Fitness/readme.md

 12. Simple and easy to use navigation

-13. A colour scheme that incorporates the shade of purple that is her key corporate style plus other colours that soften the imagery
+13. A colour scheme that incorporates the shade of purple that is her key corporate style plus other colours that soften the imagery.
+The provided corporate logo will be used

-14. A footer that shows her social media information
+14. A footer that has links to her social media accounts

 ## 3.0 Website Concept and Wireframe